-12 Top-Rated Tourist Attractions in Baden-Baden
+14 Top-Rated Tourist Attractions in Baden-Baden

 Baden Baden is also a popular destination for sports enthusiasts, with many golf and tennis clubs, as well as equestrian sports such as horse racing.
-In summer, it's a haven for hiking, while in winter, it attracts both Nordic and downhill skiers.
-The Schwarzwald-Hochstrasse tourist route skirts the extensive forests within the municipal boundaries, resulting in Baden-Baden being a perfect place from which to explore the beautiful Black Forest.
+In summer, it's a haven for hiking, while in winter, its trails attract Nordic skiers.
+The Schwarzwald-Hochstrasse tourist route skirts the town's extensive forests making it a perfect base for exploring the beautiful Black Forest.
 Many of the region's highlights and most beautiful medieval towns are an easy day trip from Baden-Baden.

 See also: Where to Stay in Baden-Baden